 More specifically, the General Law Section prepared the County's Declaration of Emergency and has provided on-going legal advice and support to the Office of Emergency Management.
-This section has also worked closely with DPMM and OEM to quickly review procurement contracts associated with the pandemic response.
+This section has also worked closely with the Department of Procurement and Material Management (DPMM) and the Office of Emergency Management (OEM) to quickly review procurement contracts associated with the pandemic response.
 The section also prepared both emergency and duly-advertised "continuity in government" ordinances to establish procedures by which the Board of Supervisors, as well as County boards, authorities and commissions, the Fairfax County School Board, the EDA, Fairfax Water, and the Board of Zoning Appeals may meet electronically without a quorum of the public body assembled in one location, which has been particularly crucial during the pandemic conditions.
 The General Law section also drafted resolutions continuing real estate and business license tax filing deadlines.